|

 Put this in a little container or small sealed polythene bag in the fridge (+ 50C).
 If you use kitchen towels place the seeds on one half, cover with the other half, put in matching thin polythene bag and close it.
 Mold growing on the towel is no problem, just get a new towel.
 Check twice a week for fungus and germination and turn them over.
 Germination time is 30-60 days, so start about 2 months before your spring begins with stratification. |

-I got 90% germination after 2-3 weeks with good quality clean seeds at
+by me: I got 90% germination after 2-3 weeks with good quality clean seeds

 in the fridge and scarification after that; only slightly covered with